 Diabetes mellitus is a common metabolic disorder that is defined by chronic hyperglycaemia.
-There are myriad underlying causes for the hyperglycaemia but, currently, much of our approach to treatment is empirical.
-Besides symptoms related to hyperglycaemia itself, such as thirst, polyuria and weight loss, it may also cause potentially life-threatening acute hyperglycaemic emergencies.
-It is a major cause of morbidity and premature mortality from longterm complications such as cardiovascular disease, blindness, renal failure, amputations and stroke.
-With good control of hyperglycaemia established early on, and continued life-long, an individual with diabetes can enjoy a good quality of life and reduce the risk of these long-term complications that are so detrimental to their life and wellbeing.
+Besides symptoms related to hyperglycaemia itself such as thirst, polyuria and weight loss, it may also cause potentially life-threatening acute hyperglycaemic emergencies.
+It is a major cause of morbidity and premature mortality from long-term complications such as cardiovascular disease, blindness, renal failure, amputations and stroke.
+With good control of hyperglycaemia established early on and continued life-long, an individual with diabetes can enjoy a good quality of life and reduce the risk of these long-term complications that are so detrimental to their life and wellbeing.